NanderTGA/msgroom-orm/README.md

 **NOTE: This is <ins>not</ins> the official msgroom package!**

+## **:warning: The documentation in this readme is very outdated :warning:**

+### For a reference on v2's syntax, check [Yabluzo's code](https://github.com/NanderTGA/yabluzo) or [TestBot's code](https://github.com/NanderTGA/msgroom-orm/tree/master/src/example).
+We're also working on creating a documentation site

 Available on npm: `npm i msgroom`

 There are plans to include a msgroom server in the future.